Waiya-sys/Befrienders-Tutorial/README.md

 ## Prerequisites

-- Microsoft Excel installed on your computer.
+1. Microsoft Excel installed on your computer.
-- Basic familiarity with Excel navigation.
+2. Basic familiarity with Excel navigation.
+3. If the Developer tab isn't displayed by default, you can add it to the ribbon.
+   - On the File tab, go to Options > Customize Ribbon.
+   - Under Customize the Ribbon and under Main Tabs, select the Developer check box.

 ## Dashboard Overview